 Then one Sunday morning in 2009, inspired by a passing referral from a colleague, Rachel discovered Bhakti Flow, and the teacher who would become her mentor and friend, Rusty Wells.
 She found therein a rare melding of all the best things in her life: spirit and athleticism and sweat and song and breath and service and theology and laughter and community and rhythm and dance.
 She knew immediately that she was in the right place.

-That year, Rachel completed a Certificate in Yoga Philosophy at the California Institute of Integral Studies, where she had the pleasure of learning from yoga luminaries Richard Rosen (history and pranayama), Carlos Pomeda (Upanishads and meditation), Gary Kraftsow (Viniyoga and classical theory), and Sally Kempton (Tantra); she then studied Patanjali’s Sutras with Chase Bossart and Kate Holcombe, and continues to practice with Rusty Wells at his donation-based studio, Urban Flow.
+That year, Rachel completed a Certificate in Yoga Philosophy at the California Institute of Integral Studies, where she had the pleasure of learning from yoga luminaries Richard Rosen (history and pranayama), Carlos Pomeda (Upanishads and meditation), Gary Kraftsow (Viniyoga and classical theory), and Sally Kempton (Tantra); she then studied Patanjali’s Sutras with Chase Bossart and Kate Holcombe, and continues to practice with Rusty Wells at his premier yoga arts studio, Urban Flow.

 And when she’s not jumping around in leggings and chanting in Sanskrit?
 Rachel digs a good foggy wander up and over Nob Hill in search of cocktails or used books.
 She bows in deep gratitude to the many teachers who’ve blessed her life to this point, and looks forward to meeting you on the mat to share her love for this light, lyrical, life-changing practice.